Imran Khan says a 'powerful country' supporting India is angry with Pak for his Russia visit | Politics

 - Pakistan

-Ahead of Sunday's no-trust motion against him, Prime Minister Imran Khan on Friday said a ''powerful country'', which is supporting India, is angry with Pakistan because of his recent visit to Russia to meet President Vladimir Putin.
+Ahead of Sunday's no-trust motion against him, Prime Minister Imran Khan on Friday said a ''powerful country'', which is supporting India, is angry with Pakistan because of his recent visit to Russia.

 Addressing the Islamabad Security Dialogue, Khan emphasised that an independent foreign policy was crucial for the country, and said the reason why Pakistan could not touch its peak potential was its dependency syndrome on other powerful nations.